Faculty Moderator Sign Up

 The Arts and Design Exhibit runs concurrently to the Poster Sessions on Friday, April 26th from 3:00 to 7:00 p.m. in the ARC Pavilion.
 Each moderator for the Arts and Design Exhibit will be assigned no more than five students.
 We ask that the moderator visit each student’s installation, interact with the student, ask questions, and present them with their certificate of participation.
 Moderating duties should take less than one hour and can happen at any time between 3:00 p.m. and 7:00 p.m.

-The Oral Sessions will take place on Saturday, April 27th from 1:00 to 6:30 p.m. in Wellman Hall.
+The Oral sessions and Performing Arts presentations will take place on Saturday, April 27th from 1:00 to 6:30 p.m. in Wellman Hall.
 Each moderator will lead one 90-minute session beginning at either 1:00 p.m. or 3:00 p.m.
 Each session has a maximum of six student presenters.
 Oral moderators are expected to welcome the guests, introduce student presenters, ask questions, keep the session running on time, and present the student presenters with their certificate.
+Performing Arts presentations moderators are expected to welcome the guests, introduce student presenters, keep the session running on time, ask questions and present the student presenter with their certificate.

 If you volunteer to moderate more than one type of session, you will be assigned to a session based on the greatest conference needs.